Dimtemp/AzureDataFactory/lab-41-copyactivity.md

-## Exercise 2: Ingest data using the Copy Activity
+# Lab: Ingest data using the Copy Activity

+At the end of this lad, you will have:

+1. Ingested data using the Copy Activity
+1. Used the Mapping Data Flow task to perform transformation
+1. Performed transformations using a compute resource

 ### Task 1: Add the Copy Activity to the designer